"Beekeeping just got a whole lot clearer"

-Old version of bee suit with hard to see out of hood, you can see Michelle pulling the hood at an angel to be able to see out of it
+Old version of the commonly used bee suit with hard-to-see-through screen mesh, you can see Michelle pulling the hood at an angle to be able to see out of it

 Basically, we sold these suits because they are affordable and do a good job of protecting us from bee stings.
 They are also great for building confidence while around the bees, until we begin to get a feel for when our bees are agitated and when we should dawn our bee suits or when we know the bees are too busy to care and we can dance around the hive naked.

 Because I don't usually wear a bee suit or costume, as I like to call them, I haven't really had much of a chance to see how they work and if they are the best choice for the money.
 Well the bee suits we sold were the best choice for the money, but for workability, I found that the head covering or veil hoodie had some issues for me.